02 Nov Canada’s tech sector gender gap: we’re working to fix it!

 That statement could not be further from the truth here at Alithya.
 We make it a point to hire people for their personal values as the key to fulfilling our commitment to our clients.
 And hire people, we do!
 The Quebec Employer Board (CPQ) awarded Alithya the National Job Creator Champion Prize at the Prix Créateurs d’emplois du Québec in recognition of our contribution to the province’s economic development.
 We prioritize candidates who match our corporate philosophy for respect, well-being, passion, trust, integrity and creativity, irrespective of gender, ethnicity, or religious beliefs.

 Moreover, Alithya is proud to have earned a coveted place in the much-admired 30% Club, an international movement that advocates diversity and promotes initiatives to include women and all genders in talent management strategies at the executive level.
-By joining this club, we publicly support the idea that women should hold 30% of Board seats and that there should be more women in senior management positions.
-It also means we have committed to working on achieving this goal by the end of 2019.

 Our firm has enjoyed great success and phenomenal growth thanks to our diverse teams but we are fully aware there is still a lot of ground to cover before equality is achieved.
 We have always strived to distinguish ourselves in terms of employment equity, diversity, and the place of women in management.
 Joining the 30% Club in October of last year was an important step in that direction and we continue to work tirelessly to ensure that we provide merit-based, diversified representation at all levels of management.